Localized deformation for initial data sets with the dominant energy condition: Introduction

-Note that $h$ depends on the choice of $(\psi, V)$ and the estimates do not indicate that $\psi$ can dominate the first order change involving $h$ to promote the dominant energy condition (while we can arrange for $\psi$ to dominate the term $O(h^2)$).
+Note that $h$ depends on the choice of $(\psi, V)$ and the estimates do \emph{not} indicate that $\psi$ can dominate the first order change involving $h$ to promote the dominant energy condition (while we can arrange for $\psi$ to dominate the term $O(|h|_g^2)$).

 In this work, we introduce a \emph{modified constraint map}.
-Given a vector field $V$, a metric $g$ and a symmetric $(0,2)$-tensor $h$, let $h \cdot V$ denote the vector field dual (with respect to $g$) to the tensor contraction of $h$ and $V$.
+Given a vector field $V$, a metric $g$ and a symmetric $(0,2)$-tensor $h$, let $h \cdot_g V$ denote the vector field dual (with respect to $g$) to the tensor contraction of $h$ and $V$.
 For a fixed initial data set $(g, \pi)$ and a vector field $W$, let $\Phi^W_{(g,\pi)}$ be defined by

 where $J= \textup{div}_g \pi$ is the current density of $(g,\pi)$.
-When $W=V$, the additional term is designed to absorb the first order change that results in $\tfrac12 |h|_g |J+ V|_g$ and is motivated by the linear map introduced in~\cite{Eichmair-Huang-Lee-Schoen:2016}.
+When $W=V$, the additional term is designed to absorb the first order change that results in the term $\tfrac12 |h|_g |J+ V|_g$ from \eqref{equation:dec} and is motivated by the linear map introduced in~\cite{Eichmair-Huang-Lee-Schoen:2016}.
 We establish a sufficient condition, in terms of the modified operator $\Phi^0_{(g, \pi)}$ (setting~$W=0$), to promote to the dominant energy condition.
-Throughout this paper, we let $\overline{\Omega}$ be a compact connected manifold with smooth boundary, and let $\Omega$ be the manifold interior, unless otherwise indicated.
+Throughout this paper, we let $\overline{\Omega}$ be a compact connected smooth manifold-with-boundary, with manifold interior $\Omega$, unless otherwise indicated.